TIBCOSoftware/snappydata/docs/vsd/vsd_memory.md

 #  Memory Usage

-<ent>This feature is available only in the Enterprise version of SnappyData. </br></ent>

-SnappyData provides statistics for system memory, JVM heap, garbage collection, and table sizes.
+TIBCO ComputeDB provides statistics for system memory, JVM heap, garbage collection, and table sizes.

 You can use these statistics to analyze your application's memory usage.
 An example follows the table.